-(a)(1) Upon the death of a recipient of Medicaid under Title XIX of the federal Social Security Act (42 U.S.C. § 1396 et seq. and referred to hereinafter as the "Act"), the total sum for Medicaid benefits so paid on behalf of a beneficiary who was fifty-five (55) years of age or older at the time of receipt shall be and constitute a lien upon the estate, as defined in subdivision (a)(2) below, of the beneficiary in favor of the executive office of health and human services ("executive office").
+(a)(1) Upon the death of a recipient of Medicaid under Title XIX of the federal Social Security Act (42 U.S.C. § 1396 et seq. and referred to hereinafter as the “Act”), the total sum for Medicaid benefits so paid on behalf of a beneficiary who was fifty-five (55) years of age or older at the time of receipt shall be and constitute a lien upon the estate, as defined in subsection (a)(2), of the beneficiary in favor of the executive office of health and human services (“executive office”).
 The lien shall not be effective and shall not attach as against the estate of a beneficiary who is survived by a spouse, or a child who is under the age of twenty-one (21), or a child who is blind or permanently and totally disabled as defined in Title XVI of the federal Social Security Act, 42 U.S.C. § 1381 et seq.
-The lien shall attach against property of a beneficiary, which is included or includible in the decedent's probate estate, regardless of whether or not a probate proceeding has been commenced in the probate court by the executive office or by any other party.
-Provided, however, that such lien shall only attach and shall only be effective against the beneficiary's real property included or includible in the beneficiary's probate estate if such lien is recorded in the land evidence records and is in accordance with subsection (e).
+The lien shall attach against property of a beneficiary, which is included or includable in the decedent’s probate estate, regardless of whether or not a probate proceeding has been commenced in the probate court by the executive office or by any other party.
+Provided, however, that such lien shall only attach and shall only be effective against the beneficiary’s real property included or includable in the beneficiary’s probate estate if such lien is recorded in the land evidence records and is in accordance with subsection (e).
 Decedents who have received Medicaid benefits are subject to the assignment and subrogation provisions of §§ 40-6-9 and 40-6-10.

 (2) For purposes of this section, the term “estate” with respect to a deceased individual shall include all real and personal property and other assets included or includable within the individual’s probate estate.